House Foundations Explained Every house is built on a foundation. But did you know there are different types...

 Most municipalities have archives and historical maps.
 These can tell you what different neighbourhoods and areas were like, 50 years ago, 100 years ago, or even 200 years ago.
 What buildings were torn down, which ones were restored, and who were the original owners.

 They can also tell you the typical demographics of the people who lived there.
 For example, was the neighbourhood originally built and inhabited by miners or bankers?
 Mill workers or politicians?
-This can provide some insight into the quality of the home’s original structure.

 Is there knob-and-tube wiring?
 If a house was built before 1940 it mostly likely did at some point.
 If it still has knob-and-tube wiring many insurance companies won’t insure it.
 The electrical system might also need to be updated to handle today’s electrical demands.
 What’s the cost?
 It can run close to $20,000.
 This is an issue you wouldn’t be dealing with in newer homes.

 Older homes also have their health hazards.
 Things like lead paint and asbestos.
 If a home was built before 1940 there’s an 87 percent chance it has lead paint.
 Before the 1980’s asbestos was used in all kinds building products.
 Asbestos is always a concern any time you’re renovating older homes.